nozzlegear/Riddlevox/README.md

 //Initialize and start Nozzlegear var gear = new Nozzlegear(options).Start();

-//Manually open and close the popup gear.Open();
+//Manually open and close the popup if you set your OpenDelay to -1 gear.Open();
 gear.Hide();
 ```